Battle of Mortara: Battle

 Casualties for the Piedmontese lost 500 men and another 2,000 captured.
 They also lost many important positions.
-The Austrians on the other hand only lost lost 190 men.
+The Austrians on the other hand only lost 190 men.

 Aftermath

 During the night the rest of the Regina Brigade retreated to Novara, where on the morning of March 22nd the Aosta Brigade, four squadrons of the Novara Cavalry Regiment and the reserve artillery provided sufficient support.
-King Karl Albert received notification of the defeat at Mortara on March 22nd at 2:00 a.m., but was still confident that the war could be won.
+King Karl Albert received notification of the defeat at Mortara on March 22 at 2:00 a.m., but was still confident that the war could be won.

-Despite the victory of Mortara, Field Marshal Radetzky still couldn't take advantage of the resulting favorable situation, since he chose to attack the city of Vercelli, which he regarded as the "main camp" of the Piedmontese army has been.
-This misjudgment gave Chrzanowski the opportunity on March 22nd to cut off only a fraction of the Austrian armed forces with the advantage of numbers.
+Despite the victory of Mortara, Field Marshal Radetzky still couldn't take advantage of the resulting favorable situation, since he chose to attack the city of Vercelli, which he regarded as the "main camp" of the Piedmontese army.
+This misjudgment gave Chrzanowski the opportunity on March 22 to cut off only a fraction of the Austrian armed forces with the advantage of numbers.
 The pursuing troops under D'Aspre and Archduke Albert were repulsed, temporarily stopping the Austrian advance.

-However, Radetzky recognized that his assumption as wrong, so he regrouped his armed forces and finally defeated the Piedmontese armed forces on March 23 in the Battle of Novara.
-After the decisive victory, Radetzky went to Vignale on March 24th, where the meeting with the new King Victor Emmanuel II took place; the negotiated armistice was signed on March 26th.
+However, Radetzky recognized that his assumption was wrong, so he regrouped his armed forces and finally defeated the Piedmontese armed forces on March 23 in the Battle of Novara.
+After the decisive victory, Radetzky went to Vignale on March 24, where the meeting with the new King Victor Emmanuel II took place; the negotiated armistice was signed on March 26.